AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/discover-insights.md

 ![filter popover](./images/insights/filter-popover.png)

-- **Channel:** Selecting the channel attribute allows you to filter any of your available marketing channels.
+- **[!UICONTROL Channel]:** Selecting the channel attribute allows you to filter any of your available marketing channels.
 You can select multiple channels to compare them.
-- **Geography:** Selecting the geography attribute allows you to filter country codes based on region-based models.
+- **[!UICONTROL Geography]:** Selecting the geography attribute allows you to filter country codes based on region-based models.
 Depending on your data this filter may or may not be present.
 Country codes are two characters long.
 A complete list can be found here [ISO 3166-1 alpha-2](https://datahub.io/core/country-list).
-- **Media type:** Selecting the Media type attribute allows you to filter any of your defined media types.
+- **[!UICONTROL Media type]:** Selecting the media type attribute allows you to filter any of your defined media types.
-- **Product:** Selecting the product attribute allows you to filter from any products that were initially ingested in the creation of your instance.
+- **[!UICONTROL Product]:** Selecting the product attribute allows you to filter from any products that were initially ingested in the creation of your instance.

 ### Date Range